LujanSolo/QuickList/README.md

 # QuickList
-A web-based "mobile" app using Firebase for multi-user sharing and instant updates.
+A web-based "mobile" app using Firebase for multi-user list sharing with instant updates from every user.